Table of Contents[Hide][Show]

 Orthodontics After Tooth Extraction

 The American Academy of Periodontology has found that failure to address the space where your tooth once was can lead to shifting teeth, bite issues, and more.
-Here are a few of the most common options:

 While a bone graft will increase the cost of your tooth extraction, it will be a better option financially (and physically) than waiting.
 Speak with your dentist or oral surgeon about this procedure when planning to have a tooth pulled.

 Baby teeth should not require a bone graft after extraction.

 How many teeth can be extracted at the same time?

 Technically, there is no limit to how many tooth can be extracted at the same time.
 Most dentists will recommend having all necessary extractions done at once to reduce overall healing time.

 It’s a good idea to avoid bilateral extractions, or removing two opposing teeth at once, as this can interfere with chewing.
 However, wisdom teeth extraction is the exception to this rule.